Tanu-N-Prabhu/Tanu-N-Prabhu/README.md

 1. [Towards Data Science](https://towardsdatascience.com/) - A Medium publication sharing concepts, ideas, and codes.
 2. [Analytics Vidhya](https://medium.com/analytics-vidhya) - Analytics Vidhya is a community of Analytics and Data Science professionals.
 We are building the next-gen data science ecosystem.
-3. [Kt.Academy](https://blog.kotlin-academy.com/) - Blog with mission to simplify Kotlin learning.
+3. [Kt.Academy](https://blog.kotlin-academy.com/) - Blog with a mission to simplify Kotlin learning.
 4. [The Startup](https://medium.com/swlh) - Medium's largest active publication, followed by +738K people.
 5. [UX Planet](https://uxplanet.org/) - UX Planet is a one-stop resource for everything related to user experience.
 6. [Level Up Coding](https://levelup.gitconnected.com/) - Coding tutorials and news.
 The developer homepage gitconnected.com.